ShiroUsagi-san/yage/README.md

 # Yet Another Gameboy Emulator
 ヤゲ is a gameboy emulator written in Rust with the only purpose of learning console homebrew.
-For now, the project uses somes experimental features so you will need to build and test with `rust nightly toolchain` */!\ Very early development /!\*
+*/!\ Very early development /!\*

 ## Development